RAF Tern Hill: Second World War

 In 1935 the land was again requisitioned and the airfield was re-built and three Type-C hangars were erected on the main airfield.
-The first based flying unit was No.10 Flying Training School which formed on 1 January 1936 and remained until it was transferred to Canada in late 1940.
-A site for a Maintenance Unit was created on the south-east side of the airfield and this opened on 1 June 1937 for use by No.4 Aircraft Storage Unit, later renamed No.24 Maintenance Unit.
+The first based flying unit was No. 10 Flying Training School which formed on 1 January 1936 and remained until it was transferred to Canada in late 1940.
+A site for a Maintenance Unit was created on the south-east side of the airfield and this opened on 1 June 1937 for use by No. 4 Aircraft Storage Unit, later renamed No. 24 Maintenance Unit.

 The first based operational squadron was No. 78 Squadron RAF which flew from Tern Hill as an detachment flying the Armstrong Whitworth Whitley IVA from June 1939 until August 1939.

 Tern Hill then turned into a fighter airfield with Supermarine Spitfires and Hawker Hurricanes with the first fighter squadron arriving on 10 October 1939.
-The squadron was No. 611 Squadron RAF with the Spitfire I and stayed until 13 December 1940.
+The squadron was No. 611 (West Lancashire) Squadron AAF with the Spitfire I and stayed until 13 December 1940.
+During that period, which covered the Battle of Britain, the airfield was attacked by the Luftwaffe, when 10 bombs were dropped in July 1940 without causing casualties.
 The next squadron was No. 46 Squadron RAF with the Hurricane I as a detachment from the main squadron which was based at RAF Digby in Lincolnshire.
 The detachment arrived on 13 June 1940 and stayed until 1 September 1940.
-The next squadron is residence was No. 306 Polish Fighter Squadron with their Hurricane I's from 7 November 1940 staying until 3 April 1941.
+The next squadron in residence was No. 306 Polish Fighter Squadron with their Hurricane I's from 7 November 1940 staying until 3 April 1941.

 On 30 May 1941 a new squadron arrived in the shape of No. 403 Squadron RCAF with flew three versions of the Spitfire, the marks I, IIA and VB.
 The squadron moved to RAF Hornchurch on 4 August 1941.
-During late March 1941 No. 605 Squadron RAF moved in with their Hurricane IIA's but they only stayed for two months leaving on 30 May 1941.
+During late March 1941 No. 605 (County of Warwick) Squadron AAF moved in with their Hurricane IIA's but they only stayed for two months leaving on 30 May 1941.

-The last fighter squadron to be posted to Tern Hill was No. 131 Squadron RAF which arrived on 6 August 1941 with their Spitfire IA and IIA's before leaving on 27 September 1941.
+The last fighter squadron to be posted to Tern Hill was No. 131 (County of Kent) Squadron RAF which arrived on 6 August 1941 with their Spitfire IA and IIA's before leaving on 27 September 1941.

 The airfield then began to host training units such as No. 5 (Pilot) Advanced Flying Unit which arrived on 1 April 1942 and left on 12 April 1946.

 The following units were posted to RAF Tern Hill at some point: